Part 1 · Methodology series · 6 min read

 Three properties hold the panel together.

 Composition.
 Each role has a defined remit.
-We do not draft a panel from whoever is free.
-The four roles cover four classes of failure, and a panel that is missing one role is documented as such before the review begins.
+We staff the panel by role rather than by availability.
+The four roles cover four classes of failure, and a panel short one role is documented as such before the review begins.
 The remit is what makes the independence productive.
-Without it, two reviewers might miss the same thing for the same reason.
+Lacking it, two reviewers might miss the same thing for the same reason.

 Cadence.
-The panel sits at every phase boundary, not "when in doubt."
-It is a fixed cost, not a discretionary one.
+The panel sits at every phase boundary on a fixed schedule.
 Discretionary review is the failure mode where the panel runs when someone is anxious and skips when someone is confident.
 The bugs that cost the most are the ones the team was confident about.

 Six findings of this severity in recent review passes.
 Each was a BLOCKING issue.
-The phase did not ship until the finding was resolved.
+The phase shipped only once the finding was resolved.
 Each of them passed every automated test the team had written for the code in question.

 Why we publish this

 For technical buyers.
 This is the review discipline an AI vendor working in regulated contexts should be able to demonstrate.
-If a vendor cannot describe what their review panel looks like, who is on it, what classes of failure each role hunts, and how convergence is structured to surface bugs the rest of the team missed, the vendor's review is informal.
+When a vendor can only gesture at what their review panel looks like, who is on it, what classes of failure each role hunts, and how convergence is structured to surface bugs the rest of the team missed, the vendor's review is informal.
 Informal review catches the things people thought to look for.
-The bugs that ship are the ones nobody thought to look for.
+The bugs that ship are the ones that slipped past everyone.

 For people thinking about defensibility.
 This discipline is reproducible.
 It is also expensive.
 It is the kind of moat that compounds the longer it is run.
 The aggregate findings are a record.
 The record is the proof that the discipline works.